A binary operation on the class of coherently diagonal complexes: Proof of Main Theorem

-Before proving the first main theorem, let us state the following result. \begin{lemma} Let $(\Psi,e)$ and $(\Phi,f)$ be a coherently diagonal complexes with rotation constants $C_{\Psi}$ and $C_{\Phi}$ respectively.
-Suppose that $D$ is a binary operator with no curls and with associated rotation constant $R_D$, then $D(\Psi,\Phi)$ is a diagonal complex with rotation constant $C_{\Psi}+C_{\Phi}-R_D$. \end{lemma} \begin{proof} Assume that $(\Phi,f)$ is bounded in $[t_0,t_M]$.
-Let $g:S\longrightarrow \{1,...,N\}$ a numeration in $(\Phi,f)$, we apply induction on $N$.
+\begin{proof}(Of \textbf{Main Theorem}) Assume that $(\Phi,f)$ is bounded in $[t_0,t_M]$.
+Let $t_M-t_0=N-1$, we apply induction on $N$.
 For the case N=1, the result is obvious by proposition \ref{prop:ComplexSmoothingDiag}.\\ Assume that the statement is valid for any diagonal complex with numeration $g:S\longrightarrow \{1,...,N-1\}$. $(\Omega,d)=D(\Psi,\Phi)$, let $(\Phi',f')$ be the complex resulting from eliminating in $(\Phi,f)$, the last smoothing $\phi_N$ and every cobordism that have $\phi_N$ as the image.
-It will be easy for the reader to prove that $(\Psi',f')$ is in fact a chain complex.
-By proposition \ref{lem:TriangulOfBlocks}, we have that the complex $D(\Psi,\Phi)$ is formed by segments of the form
+It will be easy for the reader to prove that $(\Phi',f')$ is in fact a chain complex.
+By proposition \ref{lem:TriangulOfBlocks} (also observe Remark \ref{re:ComplexSmoothingComposition}), we have that the complex $D(\Psi,\Phi)$ is formed by segments of the form